Movers and Shakers

 An occasional blog with thoughts on words, books, tech, and of course, libraries.

-Of course, if she happens say how much any of those organizations rocks, she expects there would be agreement on those points.
+Of course, if I happen to say how much any of those organizations rock, I expects there would be agreement on those points.

-Find more reviews of teen books from a class on YA library services at Murvosh Reads
+Find my reviews of teen books at BiblioCommons , Goodreads and for a 2011 YA library services class at Murvosh Reads.